High-frequency bounds for the Helmholtz equation under parabolic trapping and applications in numerical analysis: Introduction

 The second trapping resolvent estimate in the literature concerns hyperbolic trapping, the standard example of which is when $\Oi$ equals two disjoint convex obstacles with strictly positive curvature; see Figure \ref{fig:examples}(b).
 The work of Ikawa on this problem (and its generalisation to a finite number of such obstacles satisfying additional conditions -- see Definition \ref{def:IB} below) implies that there exists $N>0$ such that \beq \N{\cutoff}_{\LtLt}\lesssim k^N \quad\tfa k\geq k_0 \eeq \cite[Theorem 2.1]{Ik:88}, \cite[Theorem 4.5]{Bu:04}, and this bound was later improved by Burq \cite[Proposition 4.4]{Bu:04} to \beq \N{\cutoff}_{\LtLt}\lesssim \frac{\log (2+k)}{k} \quad\tfa k\geq k_0, \eeq i.e.~the trapping is so weak there is only a logarithmic loss over the nontrapping estimate \eqref{eq:nt_estimate}.

-\paragraph{Summary of the main results and their novelty.} This paper considers the exterior Dirichlet problem for a certain class of parabolic trapping obstacles, and the heart of this paper and its main result is the following theorem, which is subsumed into the more-general Theorem \ref{thm:resol} below.
+\paragraph{Summary of the main results and their novelty.} This paper considers the exterior Dirichlet problem for a certain class of parabolic-trapping obstacles, and the heart of this paper and its main result is the following theorem, which is subsumed into the more-general Theorem \ref{thm:resol} below.

 \begin{theorem} For the class of obstacles in Definition \ref{def:trapb} below, the simplest example of which is two squares (in 2-d) or two cubes (in 3-d) with their sides parallel (see Figure \ref{fig:examples}(c)), given $k_0>0$, \beq \N{\cutoff}_{\LtLt}\lesssim k \quad\tfa k\geq k_0. \eeq \end{theorem}